 A survey is not required for any financed property unless the title insurance commitment specifically excludes coverage for the property and improvements in the loan policy.
-The currently adopted 2006 American Land Title Association (ALTA) lender's policy provides explicit "survey" (or boundary and encroachment) coverage without issuance of a special endorsement.
-A survey is usually required by the title insurance company to remove the exclusions from coverage related to boundaries, encroachments, easements and other matters when issuing an owner's title policy.
+The currently adopted American Land Title Association (ALTA) loan policy (also referred to as "extended" or "ALTA extended") provides explicit extended coverages, including "survey" (or boundary and encroachment) coverage without issuance of a special endorsement.
+A survey may be required by the title insurance company to remove the exclusions from coverage related to boundaries, encroachments, easements and other matters when issuing an owner's title policy, but this is not common for the lender's policy.
 Although an owner's policy is not required by the Agency, the borrower may choose to have this coverage and use loan funds to pay for it provided the loan does not exceed the appraised value.

-When a new survey is needed, it must contain boundary lines, any improvements, encroachments on the subject or adjacent property, above-ground easements, set-backs imposed by either restrictive covenant or zoning, and any additional requirements needed to obtain title insurance.
-For new construction, the boundary corners must also be clearly marked.
+When a new survey is needed, it must contain boundary lines, any improvements, encroachments on the subject or adjacent property, above-ground easements, set-backs imposed by either restrictive covenant or zoning, and any additional requirements necessary to obtain title insurance.
+For new construction, the boundary corners must be clearly marked.
 An existing survey may be used if it meets the requirements of the title insurance.